 Stepping outside, I paused feeling the dry air against my face.
 Nathan and Terra were walking down the hill, closer to the football practice fields.
 I pursued them.
 Terra and Nathan had stopped walking once they had reached the fence of one of the practice fields.
 They leaned on the fence facing each other while standing on the gravel track that surrounded range.
 I stood back a little bit, hiding behind some of the trees.

 Peeking around, I watched in silence as Nathan and Terra conversed in hushed voices.
 What was Terra telling him?

 “You’ve been a good friend,” Terra said at once, so loud that his voice echoed across the field.
 He didn’t need to do that, he was right next to him.
 Did Terra notice me again?
 He was probably speaking loudly for my own benefit.
 My body stiffened; I felt nervous.

 “What are you on about?”
-Nathan said, sounding suspicious.
+Nathan asked, sounding suspicious.
 “You’ve been acting weird all day.”

 Terra sighed and looked at the trees on the opposite side of the clearing.
 “I guess you’re right.”

 “Look, man—if you got something to say, say it.
 I gotta go.
 I can’t be skipping class, bro.”